 Participating as a BRP in the electricity market settled by eSett requires a valid Balance Agreement between the BRP and the respective TSO, as well as valid Imbalance Settlement Agreement between BRP and eSett.
+Similarly, participating as a BSP in the electricity market settled by eSett requires a valid agreement on providing balancing services between the BSP and the respective TSO, as well as a valid Balancing Service Settlement Agreement between BSP and eSett.

-The scope of the imbalance settlement agreement will be limited to issues regarding the imbalance settlement and invoicing of activated imbalance adjustment.
-The Balance Agreement regulates balance management related issues.
+The scope of the imbalance settlement agreement and balancing service settlement agreement are limited to issues regarding the settlement and invoicing of imbalances and balancing services.
+The TSO agreements regulate balance management, provision of balancing services and related issues.

 Figure 5.
-BRP agreements.
+BRP and BSP agreements.

-As before, a BRP must comply with the TSOs requirements if the BRP is providing reserves in the balancing markets.
+As before, a BRP or BSP must comply with the TSOs requirements if they are providing reserves in the balancing markets.

-In addition, BRP needs to hold a bank account(s) in an approved settlement bank, i.e. a bank which has been approved by eSett to be used in the imbalance settlement.
+In addition, BRPs and BSPs need to hold a bank account(s) in an approved settlement bank, i.e. a bank which has been approved by eSett to be used in the settlement.
 See chapter 8.4 for the required banking setup and related agreements.